bevyengine/bevy-website/release-content/0.15/migration-guides/14082_AssetReader_read_now_returns_an_opaque_type.md

 The trait method `bevy_asset::io::AssetReader::read` (and `read_meta`) now return an opaque type instead of a boxed trait object.
-Implementors of these methods should change the type signatures appropriately
+Implementors of these methods should change the type signatures appropriately:

 ```rust
 impl AssetReader for MyReader {